cybera/policy-browser/notebooks/IndividualSubmissions.md

 ""I wish to comment on the regulation of broadband internet services in Canada, particularly the additional charges when customers go over their data usage caps.
 I am currently with an internet service provider whose best plan, which I have, costs $62.97 per month, and offers me 125GB of data traffic per month (downloading and uploading).
 If I use additional data, I am charged $3.00 per additional Gigabyte.
 That means that if I used an additional 125GB, I would be charged an additional $375.00.
 There is an alternative, which I have looked into, which is to have a second phone line installed, and set up an additional internet connection, to get another 125GB at $62.97.
 It seems absurd that in the one circumstance, I am paying $375.00 for an additional 125GB, while in the other, I am only paying an $62.97 for an additional 125GB.
 Why the company wants to put me through this is beyond comprehension.
 They will be supplying me with an additional modem (at their expense - it comes with th... <truncated>"

 ### Conclusion
 OpenMedia and ACORN and Phase2 submissions discuss the importance of affordable internet access and talk about internet speeds.

-OpenMedia submissions talk more about about large  telecom companies and community access.
-OM submissions mostly often mention upload/download speed  5/25.
+OpenMedia submissions talk more about large telecom companies and community access.
+OM submissions most often mention a upload/download speed of 5/25.

-ACORN submissions discuss low-income families issues,talk about  internet as  necessity for work and  everyday life.
+ACORN submissions discuss low-income families issues and internet as necessity for work and everyday life.

-Phase2 html submissions discuss internet and phone access in rural areas, talk about land line and cell phone, mention data caps.
+Phase2 html submissions discuss internet and phone access in rural areas and land line and cell phone.
+The Phase2 html submissions also make notable mention data caps.